TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 * 8.29.2020: Created .py file to be run in the command line.
 * 9.15.2020: Added detrending function (Wotan).
 * 9.26.2020: Updated cnn model (tess_cnn_weights.h5) by using real light curves of TESS.
 * 10.9.2020: Modified periods to test cnn to avoid big time intervals between phase folded data.
-This inproves the performance of cnn by reducing continuous same value of interpolation.
-Also validates a cnn with 500 points is a reasonable limit (limiting stdv ~ 0.0006).
+This inproves the performance of cnn by reducing continuous same value after interpolation.
+Also validates a cnn with 500 points is a reasonable limit (limiting stdv of interval/period ~ 0.0006).

 ## Contributers